Skip to content

 On Mac (zmac)

-# Enable IP forwarding and NAT (en0 = WiFi with internet)
+# Enable IP forwarding and NAT (en0 = Wi-Fi with internet, usually via GL.iNet)

 sudo sysctl -w net.inet.ip.forwarding=1